V4Fire/Client/src/core/component/decorators/system/README.md

 ##### [functionalWatching = `false`]

-If false, the field cannot be watched if created inside a functional component
+If false, the field can't be watched if created inside a functional component.

 ##### [merge = `false`]